-The indomitable Cardinal Sarah exhorted in an an article in CWR, to young scouting pilgrims, on pilgrimage to Vezelay in France, that they should emulate the noble virtues of King Saint Louis IX, providing a timeless model of the virtues not just of royal leadership, but of laymen in general, in the good King’s integration of Christian principles and virtues into secular and worldly affairs, a very central message of Vatican II.
+The indomitable Cardinal Sarah exhorted in an article in CWR, to French scouts, on pilgrimage to Vezelay in France, that they should emulate the noble virtues of King Saint Louis IX, providing a timeless model of the virtues not just of royal leadership, but of laymen in general, in the good King’s integration of Christian principles and virtues into secular and worldly affairs, a central message of Vatican II.

-Louis the King was a good friend and supporter of his contemporary, Thomas Aquinas, and it is almost as though Louis incarnated Thomas’ treatise on virtuous governance, De Regno.
+Louis the King was a friend and supporter of his contemporary, Thomas Aquinas, and it is almost as though Louis incarnated Thomas’ treatise on virtuous governance, De Regno.
+He tolerated Thomas’ absent-mindedness.
+One story is told of Thomas lost in thought at a formal dinner in the king’s presence, when the Dominican suddenly slammed his big fist down on the table, crying out ‘I’ve got it!’, with some solution to a complex question.
+The king simply declared: Get him a pen and paper!

-We may look back upon the past with rose-coloured glasses, and there were any number of real and incipient difficulties in any age – we might make some allowance for Louis’ rather intransigent stance on Islam and Muslims, but, looking back, he had a point – but there was something ideal, almost dream-like, about that time, the high point of the Middle Ages, the 1200’s which William Walsh described in his own recounting as the ‘greatest of centuries’.
+We may look back upon the past with rose-coloured glasses, and there were any number of real and incipient difficulties in any age.
+Were Louis and his contemporaries too intransigent on Islam?
+Well, look around, and ponder whether the world would be more peaceful if the Crusades had been more successful.
+There was something ideal, almost dream-like, about that time, the high point of the Middle Ages, the 1200’s which William Walsh described in his own recounting as the ‘greatest of centuries’.

-There is much to learn from those who came before us, and I would recommend that our current crop of leaders, for want of a better term, delve into the life of King Louis, as well as the aforementioned treatise of Thomas.
+We should learn from those who came before us, and I would recommend that our current crop of leaders delve into the life of King Louis, his letters (an excerpt of one is quoted in today’s Office) as well as the aforementioned treatise of Saint Thomas.
 We should make some knowledge of both requisite for taking office; but, then, that may be, what was that word, idealistic.

-But, as I paraphrased Chesterton this morning on the recent Conservative debacle, without ideals, we cannot have anything practical that works, including a kingdom, nation, country, school, or household.
+But, to paraphrase Chesterton, without ideals, we cannot have anything practical that works, including a kingdom, nation, country, school, or household.

 So, semper altius, dear reader.